t0m1ab/autograd/README.md

 # autograd

+**Author : Tom LABIAUSSE**

+**Date : 2023**

-Small autograd engine on scalar values.
-Implement backpropagation and demonstrate the learning process of small multilayer perceptron.
+* Small autograd engine on scalar values.
+* Implement backpropagation and demonstrate the learning process of a small multilayer perceptron.